aws-samples/sample-terraform-aws-permission-sets-pipeline/README.md

 This solution enables you to dynamically manage [AWS IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) Permission Sets through infrastructure as code using a CI/CD pipeline built with native AWS services.
 Furthermore, it enables a seamless integration of the Permission Set assignment mechanism with the [AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/what-is-control-tower.html) lifecycle events or [Account Factory for Terraform](https://docs.aws.amazon.com/controltower/latest/userguide/aft-overview.html) (AFT) environment, providing dynamic identity configurations for both new and existing AWS accounts.

-Amazon EventBridge rules to monitor AWS account creation and update, ensuring your identity configurations remain synchronized with your organizational structure.
+Amazon EventBridge rules monitor AWS account creation and update, ensuring your identity configurations remain synchronized with your organizational structure.
 After creating/updating accounts in Control Tower or AFT, the pipeline will be triggered to evaluate a set of JSON files with Permission Set definitions and assignment rules, to then apply and synchronize the settings across all accounts.

 ## Architecture